On the 9th April 2014, William and Kate visited the town of Blenheim in New Zealand.

 Kate wore a cornflower blue coat by designer Alexander McQueen.
 It’s thought it is a bespoke piece, customised especially for Kate.

 It features a peplum pocket detail, a coordinating belt and a collar.
-The design is very similar to several of the coats from McQueen’s ready-to-wear collection:
+The design was very similar to several coats from in McQueen’s ready-to-wear collection.